cgygangyi/c_cwk1/README.md

 The URL of the git repository: https://github.com/cgygangyi/c_cwk1.git

 To build the application on linux type 'make all' on the command line in the source code folder.
-Execute the command: './library' to run the program.
+Execute the command: './library books.txt users.txt' to run the program.

 The librarian account:
 username: librarian